Evelyn MacGuire: Characterisation and family

 Evelyn is a gentle young lady whose world has been shaken by the death of her mother, Sarah.
 Now her mother is gone, Evelyn feels responsible for her father and brother.
 Although her Aunt Hannah has been there to support them, she can see her father is not coping.
 As a consequence, Evelyn has spent her entire life finding refuge in the special bond she has with her brother.

-Evelyn or "Evie" was initially billed as being a "strong-willed character".
+Evelyn, or "Evie" was initially billed as being a "strong-willed character".
 Northeast described her as having a gentle side and "a sharp sense of humour".
 She often makes her feelings known, especially is she believes that her opinions are not being heard.
 The actress credited the writers for making Evie very real, and called her "complex", "down-to-earth" and "a little bit of a tomboy".
 Northeast later stated that Evie had "a strong personality", and that she was fun to play due to her stubborn and feisty sides.
 The actress also commented, "I really love the way she fights for what she believes in, which is something I associate with also – although at times Evie can be a bit irrational which is where I think we differ.
-We are similar in our kooky an inclusive sense of humour."
-In September 2015, Northeast reflected on Evie's personality, saying that she had an edge and was "very moral and black and white", but had never really done anything dangerous.
+We are similar in our kooky and inclusive sense of humour."
+In September 2015, Northeast reflected on Evie's personality, saying that she had an edge and was "very moral and black and white" but had never really done anything dangerous.
 She later told an Inside Soap columnist that she would be friends with Evie in real life, calling her loyal.
-But she thought that it would also be challenging due to Evie's irrational nature, adding "she's a truth teller, which is hard to swallow, but she's a good mate in the end."
+But she thought that it would also be challenging due to Evie's irrational nature, adding, "She's a truth teller, which is hard to swallow, but she's a good mate in the end."
 Northeast said that she shared a similar wardrobe to Evie, saying they both liked the boho style.
 She also noted that Evie's style had come a long way since her days in the cult.